 Whichever you pick, providing you are consistent and you train hard enough you will get fitter.
 Though if you are looking at making good progress quickly then spinning could be a better option.
 It challenges you more, it offers much more structure than riding outside and the resistance it gives you is endless.
 If I plan to be race-ready quickly I will do the majority of my training inside.

 Which uses more muscles?

-Although you are doing the same motion spinning and outdoors I believe outdoor you have to use more muscles.
-All the work that goes into stabilizing yourself riding outdoor does require more muscles to be working.
+Although you are doing the same motion spinning and outdoors I believe that in indoor cycling you are using fewer muscles.
+All the work that goes into stabilizing yourself while riding outdoors does require more muscles to be working.
 As a trainer, one thing I see is outdoor cyclists typically seem to have more core control than spinners and indoor cyclists.

 What creates better cycling efficiency?

 Riding outdoors typically for longer durations in my opinion builds cycling efficiency better than riding indoors.
 This is because to build efficiency the intensity has to be much lower and it is about training for longer periods of time at lighter effort levels.
 This is known for many as base miles and you will see pros spend the majority of their time not working very hard.

 I think personally cycling outdoors is easier.
 The main reason is that the airflow is much better.
 When you are in an indoor cycling studio you are fighting for air and it doesn’t circulate well, this not only means it’s harder to get more oxygen in but also your body has to work harder to keep itself cool.
 Outdoors you have air pushed into your system and are constantly cooled by it as well, meaning your body can focus on cycling and not staying cool.

 Which is more entertaining?

 In my opinion, I think being outdoors and cycling is much more entertaining than cycling indoors.
 The wind in your hair and plenty of good views and different road options.
 However, cycling indoors can be a lot of fun if you are in the right class (app) and doing the right type of session.

 Which is cheaper?